kylanj7/xLSTM-Model/readme.txt

 ⚠️ **DEVELOPMENT PHASE - NOT PRODUCTION READY** ⚠️

-An advanced AI-powered trading bot that combines a custom xLSTM (Extended Long Short-Term Memory) neural network with historical market data to execute automated trading strategies through the Alpaca API.
+An xLSTM model training pipeline that combines a custom xLSTM (Extended Long Short-Term Memory) neural network with historical market data to execute automated trading strategies through the Alpaca API.

 ## 🎯 Features